Dapagliflozin: History

 In February 2023, the EU authorized dapagliflozin for extended use to cover heart failure patients across the full spectrum of left ventricular ejection fraction (LVEF), including those with mildly reduced and preserved ejection fraction.

 Society and culture

 Legal status

 A generic version of dapagliflozin was approved by the US FDA in February 2022, but cannot be sold until October 2025.
 A generic version was approved in Canada in May 2023.

-In January 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for a generic version of Forxiga, which has been authorized in the EU since November 2012.
+In January 2023, the CHMP of the EMA adopted a positive opinion, recommending the granting of a marketing authorization for a generic version of Forxiga, which has been authorized in the EU since November 2012.
 Dapagliflozin Viatris was authorized for medical use in the European Union in March 2023.

 Research

 A systematic review concluded that dapagliflozin reduced heart failure hospitalization, cardiovascular death, and all-cause mortality in people with HFrEF and diabetes.